Democracy Matters (Ireland): Anti-abolition campaign

 Fine Gael and Labour both included Seanad abolition in their manifestos for the 2011 general election, and it was in their ensuing program for government.
 In 2012, a group of political figures launched the Seanad Reform Group to oppose this, which drafted a document proposing Seanad reform.
 The group's founders were serving senators Katherine Zappone and Feargal Quinn, former minister and senator Michael McDowell, former senator Joe O'Toole, and Fianna Fáil activist Noel Whelan.
+Other members included DCU academic Professor Gary Murphy and Dr. Suzanne Egan, UCD School of Law.

 The Seanad Reform Group later renamed itself Democracy Matters.
 Zappone introduced a private member's bill to replace the restricted-franchise Seanad election with general-franchise elections.
 The group's campaign slogan was "Open it Don't Close it".
 It presented the abolition bill as a power-grab by a government which had already kept the Dáil on a tight leash.

 Other supporting the campaign group included historian Diarmaid Ferriter, independent TD Finian McGrath, former minister and senator Mary O'Rourke, and former minister Eamon Ryan.
 On 20 September 2013 the group launched a poster campaign for a No-vote in the referendum.
 Labour backbenchers were free to oppose the party in the referendum campaign, and senator Ivana Bacik and TDs Joanna Tuffy and Michael McCarthy joined Democracy Matters canvassing.